erfannariman/traffic-accidents-netherlands/README.md

 # traffic-accidents-netherlands
-Analysis of the traffic accidents in the Netherlands
+Exploratory Data Analysis of the traffic accidents in the Netherlands.
+Data is retrieved from https://data.overheid.nl/dataset/verkeersongevallen.

+Maintainer:
+- Erfan Nariman (erfannariman@gmail.com)